 - Cook over medium to medium high heat for a minute until the cheese starts to melt.

-- Lay another slice of cheese over the onions on each of the sandwiches.
+- Lay more cheese over the onions on each of the sandwiches.
 Top with another slice of bread.

 - Carefully flip the sandwiches and cook on the second side until the cheese is melted and the bread is toasty and grilled.